Amethyst is sent by the archbishop to assist her uncle, the Master Mason, building a castle for the infamous border lord, Earl Marcus Montclair.

 Amethyst de Burgh felt like she’d died and gone to Heaven.
-There before her was the most beautiful site she’d ever seen.
+There before her was the most beautiful sight she’d ever seen.
 A castle being built.
 A glorious fortress rising up into the sky, and under construction right in front of her.

 “Amethyst?
 Is that you?”

 “What are you doing here, Amethyst?
-Is your father here too?”
+Is your father here, too?”

 “Nay.
 I am here only with my escort of two guards from Canterbury, and the servant driving the cart carrying my things.
 The rest of my family is still there, as we have just celebrated Amber’s wedding.”

-“Shy little Amber is married,” he said with a smile and shake of his head.
+“Shy little Amber is married,” he said with a smile and a shake of his head.
 “I know you sent me a missive and invited me, but I couldn’t get away from my work.
 The earl is very strict and determined to get the stonework of the castle finished by Christmas before it is too cold to use wet mortar.
 I’m sorry to have missed the weddings of your other sisters as well, but I’ve been working on this project furiously for nearly the last four years.”

 “He’s worse than you think, Amethyst.”
 He rolled up the parchment and put it in under his arm, then gave the men orders and dismissed them before he turned back to her.
-“He hired me after the last master mason was driven into the ground and no longer able to adhere to his wishes.”
+“He hired me after the last master mason was driven into the ground and was no longer able to adhere to his wishes.”
 He looked up at the work in progress.
 “This castle was nearly two years in the making before I even took the position.
 It takes at least a decade or longer to build such an elaborate castle, but the earl seems to think it can be done in half the time.”
 He looked to the ground and shook his head.
 “I’ve already disappointed him, as he wanted it finished a year ago.”